Tom Hanks brings Mr. Rogers to perfectly imperfect life in A Beautiful Day in the Neighborhood

-It’s hard to know what Fred Rogers, who died in 2003, would think of the world today.
-The ideals of a man who lived for kindness, for slowness, for L-I-K-I-N-G you “exactly and precisely as you are” feel like they might burn up on contact in the frenzied, toxic atmosphere of 2019.
+It’s hard to know exactly what Fred Rogers, who died in 2003, would think of the world today.
+The ideals of a man who lived for kindness, for slowness, for L-I-K-I-N-G you “exactly and precisely as you are” feel like they might burn up on contact with the frenzied, toxic atmosphere of 2019.

 Heller’s film isn’t a standard Rogers biopic, in the way of last year’s acclaimed documentary Won’t You Be My Neighbor.
-Instead, it’s filtered through the lens of a journalist named Lloyd Vogel, a proud misanthrope who visibly blanches when the assignment comes in to profile the iconic children’s television host for a 1998 issue of Esquire devoted entirely to heroes.
+Instead, it’s told through the lens of a real-life journalist named Lloyd Vogel, a proud misanthrope who visibly blanches when the assignment comes in to profile the iconic children’s television host for a 1998 issue of Esquire devoted entirely to heroes.

 If the first half feels like it could be subtitled The Man Who Was Mean To Mr. Rogers, the movie — or rather, its muse — soon finds its way to the soft, wounded parts Lloyd has worked so hard to scab over.
 Hanks plays Fred as he lays: a sort of secular Buddha in a red knit cardigan whose gently probing questions and Zen proclamations work as a slow dissolving agent on Lloyd’s resistance.